stashed/docs/docs/addons/etcd/tls-secured-etcd/index.md

 Here,

 - `.spec.schedule` specifies that we want to backup the streams at 5 minutes intervals.
-- `.spec.task.name` specifies the name of the Task object that specifies the necessary Functions and their execution order to backup Etcd database.
+- `.spec.task.name` specifies the name of the Task object that specifies the necessary Functions and their execution order to backup our Etcd cluster.
 - `.spec.repository.name` specifies the Repository CR name we have created earlier with backend information.
-- `.spec.target.ref` refers to the AppBinding object that holds the connection information of our targeted Etcd database cluster.
+- `.spec.target.ref` refers to the AppBinding object that holds the connection information of our targeted Etcd cluster.
 - `.spec.retentionPolicy` specifies a policy indicating how we want to cleanup the old backups.

 Let's create the `BackupConfiguration` object we have shown above,